SeaSweepersROV/SeaSweepers2017/README.md

 We are proud of the work we have achieved, as this is the first year the Sea Sweepers have used any type of software on our vehicles before.
 This was a big leap for us and we've found it to be quite successful.

-Feel free to use this code to help yourself, and if you have any questions about the code feel free to contact either Michael Georgariou (michael@seasweepersrov.com) OR Marco Pizarro-Silva (marco@seasweepersrov.com), the Sea Sweepers' two software engineers for the 2017 MATE ROV season.😀Yaay!
+Feel free to use this code to help yourself, and if you have any questions about the code feel free to contact either Michael Georgariou (michael@seasweepersrov.com) OR Marco Pizarro-Silva (marco@seasweepersrov.com), the Sea Sweepers' two software engineers for the 2017 MATE ROV season.😀Yaay! boo hssh